Shopify DTC Analytics

 Fix retention before it compounds

-Find the exact shipment or order where your cohort drops — before CAC payback extends to 14+ months and the math becomes unfixable.
+Find the exact shipment where retention drops - before CAC payback stretches past 14 months and the numbers stop working.

 15 minutes of your time